 But it is shocking, for Rocky IV certainly wasn't interested in Ivan Drago's humanity.
 It was interested in Ivan Drago as an enemy nation incarnated into a punchable form; yet, in this regard, Creed II is every inch the sequel to Rocky IV you could've hoped for.
 Sure: "Creed vs. Drago" was always such an obvious pitch that I can't imagine it would not have been made eventually, regardless of whether it signified anything or not.
 But it was kismet that it wound up happening in the alternate universe we've found ourselves living in, so even if Creed II is never willing to characterize its leads as anything less than people with real feelings, Donnie and Viktor and Ivan alike surely still inhabit this film's world of symbol.
 So, while I like both Creeds substantially more than any instance of Chris Nolan's Bat-films, I can't help but think of this sequel's parallels to his second, The Dark Knight.
 Released in the summer of 2008, that film also had the benefit of the kind of generational timeliness only the most fortunate of movies ever have access to.
 Likewise, it benefited from Batman Begins' withholding of its hero's destined nemesis.
 And when the Joker did finally appear, in order to clunkily ask questions about security and freedom in a post-9/11 America, critics and audiences ate up the clunky answers with a spoon.
 Damn thing even has a "themes" section in its Wikipedia article.

-Creed II is never clunky, so maybe everyone is just ignoring the resonance of this sequel's beating heart and pounding fists because what it has to say is simply so blatant and simple that any idiot could grasp it (yet that never stopped anybody from opining about Rocky IV, so it probably isn't that).
-Either way, in a world where film criticism has degenerated to a frustrating degree into amateur political commentary and wokeness checklisting, it's downright bizarre to have failed to manage to read a single review of Creed II that embraces what fate has made of its program.
+Creed II is never clunky, so maybe everyone is just ignoring the resonance of this sequel's beating heart and pounding fists because what it has to say is so simple that any idiot could grasp it (though that never stopped anybody from opining about Rocky IV, you know?).
+Either way, in a world where film criticism has degenerated to a frustrating degree into amateur political commentary and wokeness checklisting, it's downright bizarre to have seen not so much as a single review of Creed II that embraces what fate has made of its program.
 I chalk it up to the average liberal's inability to be bloodthirstily patriotic even when the situation calls for it; God, there's probably somebody complaining that they didn't cast ethnic Russians to play the Dragos.
-But Creed II's as elegant an allegory about America's post-11/9 relationship with our once and future enemy (even about Russia's relationship with itself) as Rocky IV's own Cold War allegory was brutally direct; for what it's worth, Creed II's one of the few pieces of pop in the past twenty-seven years that actually seems to give a shit about "Russia" as a real entity, rather than the dreary place gangsters come from.
+But Creed II's as elegant an allegory about America's relationship with our once and future enemy (even about Russia's relationship with itself) as Rocky IV's own Cold War allegory was brutally direct; for what it's worth, Creed II's one of the few pieces of pop in the past twenty-seven years that actually seems to give a shit about "Russia" as a real entity, rather than the dreary place gangsters come from.
 Creed II uses the same graceful, subtextual approach its immediate predecessor did, when it came to its own quiet sociological observations about race and class, but that doesn't make Creed II's design any less unmistakable: the Dragos, as we see when Brigitte Nielsen's silent Ludmilla Drago icily deigns to recognize that her ex-husband and son even still exist, are Russia.
 They're the USSR's collapse; they're the Russian nation's lost territory and lost geopolitical standing; they're the justified and unjustified blame Russia puts on America for its own problems; they're the pathological, underhanded, self-destructive lengths to which Russia has gone to try to get their superpower back.
 And, yes: that means that what Creed II's about most of all is punching Vladimir Putin in the fucking skull till he fucking cries.
 So maybe it's not worth "discussing"; but it's absolutely worth experiencing.